State & Local Cybersecurity Grant Program

 EMD and WaTech leaders, in coordination with a planning committee that has broad-based membership, drafted a statewide strategic cybersecurity plan which was approved by the Cybersecurity and Infrastructure Security Agency (CISA) in July 2023.

 Following approval of the plan, the state solicited projects from local jurisdictions, Tribes, and state agencies.
-After a rigorous review, more than $6.2 million in grant funding was allocated from the FY22 and FY23 awards.
-To allocate the remaining FY23 funding, a new project solicitation round will be announced in early 2024.
+After a rigorous review, more than $16.6 million in grant funding has been allocated from the FY22, FY23, and FY24 SLCGP awards to support cybersecurity improvements across Washington.

 While the program continues to be established, this is a great time to assess baseline security measures currently in place.
 CISA has resources that can help including: